cablehead/vanilla/docs/index.rst

 project <https://github.com/cablehead/vanilla>`__ which I started working on while there.
 Justin Rosenthal for believing in me, 30% of the time.
-Andres Buritica who did a lot of the early HTTP and UDP fragment (not pushed just yet!) work and Alison Kosinski, the coolest fiancee in the world.
+Andres Buritica who did a lot of the early HTTP and UDP fragment (not pushed just yet!) work and Alison Kosinski, the coolest wife in the world.